EPEW 2026

 Important dates

-- Paper submission: [TBA]
+- Paper submission: 1 February 2026

-- Acceptance notification for full papers: [TBA]
+- Acceptance notification for full papers: 15 March 2026

-All deadlines are UTC-12, Anywhere on Earth.
+All deadlines are UTC-12, anywhere on Earth.

 Organising Committee